Kakapio/cube-game/README.md

 ## Technical Information

 Project was implemented with OpenTK and C#.
 OpenTK is a binding for OpenGL that was used to setup the rendering systems to properly display the cubes.
 I adding culling and chunking techniques to my code to increase performance.
-This ensures that only visible faces and vertices get sent to the GPU buffers before being rendered.
+This ensures that only visible faces and vertices get sent to the GPU buffer before being rendered.
 I also have texture support in this project to give blocks some color.

 ## Demonstration